Dog Intestinal Blockages & Dog Enemas

 Is your dog having trouble going to the bathroom?
+Looking to learn more about constipation and dog enemas?
 Like humans, dogs can get constipated too!
-Sometimes constipation can be caused by what you feed your dog, but sometimes it can be caused by what they are feeding themselves.
-Dogs can get into foods when you’re not watching.
-Whether it be waste from the garbage or inedible household items, dogs can be causing harm to themselves and not even know it.
+What you feed your dog can cause constipation.
+Sometimes it can be caused by what they are eating, because dogs can get into foods when you’re not watching.
+Whether it be waste from the garbage or inedible household items, dogs can be causing harm to themselves.

 Published October 6th, 2015

 Updated September 3rd, 2020